2xic-archive/Reverse-engineering-tool/README.md

 -	**integrate dwarf data**
 	-	you don't need a decompiler when you have dwarf!
+		-	I migth try to write parts of a decompiler, would be fun!
 -	make it easy to store comments and patches made to the binary.
 -	binary patching
 	-	I have coded parts of this already, however it needs a better interface